 Medical technology has made childbirth a much safer experience over the past century for both mother and baby.
 Hospitals have responded to trends in childbirth, such as the need for a more home-like environment in the hospital.
-Many hospitals now offer comfortable maternity suites that convert into state of the art delivery rooms.
+JMH Maternity Center rooms offer comfortable maternity suites that convert into state-of-the-art delivery rooms.

 1. Vaginal Delivery

 In a vaginal birth, the baby is born through the birth canal.
 It's hard to know when exactly you will go into labor, but most women give birth at around 38-41 weeks of pregnancy.

 The nation’s largest ob-gyn organization recommends that pregnant women plan for vaginal birth unless there is a medical reason for a cesarean.
 In new guidelines issued in 2013, The American College of Obstetricians and Gynecologists says maternal-request cesareans are especially not recommended for women planning to have several children, nor should they be performed before 39 completed weeks of pregnancy.